-If you are a caregiver wanting to support substance use prevention with your child, the goal of having a conversation is to help them know how to avoid and refuse offers of alcohol, nicotine, marijuana, and other drugs.
-Identify how you can help them be prepared to do this.
+If you are a caregiver wanting to talk with your child about substance use, one goal of having a conversation might be to help them think through how to avoid and refuse offers of alcohol, nicotine, marijuana, and other drugs.

 If you are a school administrator or prevention professional wanting to support substance use prevention in community middle- and high-schools, the student body is the group who should avoid substances to meet the prevention goal.
-Your audience may also include teachers and staff who can help support these efforts through conversations and teaching evidence-based interventions.
+Your audience may also include teachers and staff who can help support these efforts through teaching evidence-based interventions.